PrediktorAS/PowerView-UserDocs/Central solution/Weather data.md

 Weather station Measurements table contains average data between all the module that are available.

-Weather data page have Historical chart or trends of better graphical representaion of substation plant for visualization and analysis.
+Weather data page have Historical chart or trends of better graphical representaion of weather module data for visualization and analysis.

 Example from Norway Oslo below with explanations.